 Whatever awaits us beyond this life, we know one thing for certain: we have the here and now.
 So, why do people spend their lives so miserable and angry?
-I have no idea, but I do want to give you some ways to make life better, richer, and more meaningful, i.e. explain how to enjoy life!
+I have no idea about that, but I do want to give you some ways to make life better, richer, and more meaningful, i.e. explain how to enjoy life!

 Events and people don’t determine how you feel.
-It is your reaction to those events.
+It’s your reaction to those events.
 Everyone has a “map of the world” that determines his outlook.
 It is how you perceive things.
-This is why a kid in grade school can look out the window at snow and feel elation while a trucker hauling a load through a snowstorm will likely feel frustration.
+This is why a kid in grade school can look out the window, see snow and feel elation, while a trucker hauling a load of explosives through a snowstorm will likely feel fear and anxiety.
 Each has a different map of the world.

-The beauty is that you control your map of the world.
-Some people see the world as a horrible and oppressive place, where everybody (including “they” and “God”) is out to get them.
+The beauty is that we can control how we see the world.
+Some people see the world as a horrible and oppressive place, where everybody is out to get them.
 Others see it as a place full of opportunity and learning, despite setbacks.
 Guess who is likely going to enjoy life more?

-Getting perspective isn’t always easy.
-But you have to change your map of reality.
-The tips below will help you gain some perspective on life, and I hope, enjoy it more.
+Getting perspective isn’t always easy, but the tips below will help you gain some perspective on life, and I hope, enjoy it more.

 Find Humor In (Nearly) Everything…Immediately

-Richard Bandler has given us some great advice, which is that if you are going to eventually look back on something and laugh, why not start immediately?
-I am not suggesting death, violence, oppression, etc, are funny, and can ever be humorous, but 99% of what most Americans and other Westerners experience is pretty damn funny when looked back on.
+Richard Bandler, author and one of the guys who came up with NLP, has given us some great advice, which is that if you’re going to eventually look back on something and laugh, why not start immediately?
+I’m not suggesting everything is funny, but 99% of what most Americans and other Westerners experience is pretty damn funny when looked back on.
+It seems like the Internet hasn’t made us happier, but has given us so many reasons to be constantly outraged and angry.
+We have lost our senses of humor.

-I have mentioned before that events or people (or any reality “out there”) don’t cause us to feel anything.
-Our reactions to things occur internally, in our brains.
-This is why some people can laugh off most everything (and live longer), while others love dying young by taking everything angrily to heart.
+As I mentioned under “perspective,” some people can laugh off most everything (and live longer), while others love dying young by taking everything angrily to heart.
 Humor puts things in perspective.
-Who is going to get high blood pressure, someone who falls on his butt and laughs, or someone who gets angry and lets it ruin his day?
+Who is going to get high blood pressure, someone who falls on his butt and laughs, or someone who falls down, gets angry and lets it ruin his day?

 Science tells us that laughter is a way we deal with things that make us uncomfortable.
 This is why we laugh when we see someone get scared, even though while we are in it, we wouldn’t find it particularly funny.
 So, nature has given us laughter as a way to deal with life…so use it!